mullakaeva/GiG/README.md

-THE CODE WILL BE ADDED THE NEAREST DAYS.

 # Graph-in-Graph (GiG)
 Learning interpretable latent graphs in the non-Euclidean domain for molecule prediction and healthcare applications.
 The original code might be found in https://github.com/mullakaeva/GiG_original.
 Current code is upgraded and maintained for the latest packge versions.